ellessenne/beamertheme-miniki/README.md

-# `miniuol` - A Beamer theme
+# `miniki` - A Beamer theme

-A minimal-looking theme styled to fit most of the [University of Leicester](https://le.ac.uk) brand guidelines.
+A minimal-looking theme styled to fit the Karolinska Institutet branding.

-This is an unofficial theme, and the University of Leicester logo is copyright of the University of Leicester.
+This is an unofficial theme, and the included logo is copyright of Karolinska Institutet.

 This theme has been forked from the [Manc](https://github.com/ibab/beamertheme-manc) Beamer theme, with modifications to fit my taste.